 When is One.com acting as data processor?

-If you store personal information on our servers One.com will act as data processor for this information.
-As our customer, you are the data controller for this data and will need a Data Protection Agreement (DPA) with us.
+If you shop personal information on our servers One.com will act as data processor for this information.
+As our customer, you are the data controller for this data and will need a Data Processing Agreement (DPA) with us.

 Processing personal data on One.com’s systems